NHS handed extra £5.4bn over next six months to tackle Covid and waiting list backlog

 The report was based on a survey of England’s 213 hospital, mental health, community and ambulance trusts, which, when combined, spend nearly two-thirds of the NHS budget.

-The Health Foundation said it welcomed the latest announcement but warned “it’s important that the government recognises that this is the only the first instalment of the substantial funding needed to put the NHS on the road to recovery.”
+The Health Foundation said it welcomed the latest announcement but warned “it’s important that the government recognises that this is the only the first instalment of the substantial funding needed to put the NHS on the road to recovery”.

 UK news in pictures